 - Brevity creates excitement.
 Be prepared for robust discussion about your research after the session is over.

-- If you also do a poster presentation, the 5-minute talk can be your “advertisement.”
+- Combine with a poster presentation, and the 5-minute talk becomes your “advertisement” for the poster session.

-- Experience with being concise gives you tools to communicate with the public, funders, and other audiences, too!
+- Experience with being concise gives you tools to communicate effectively with the public, funders, and other audiences.

-- The main benefit is learning how to tell our story in a clear, succinct manner.
-Our world is on information overload.
-To be truly successful, we need to help others see why our work is important in a short, impactful way.
+- Most importantly, you will learn to tell your story in a clear, succinct manner.
+In a world on information overload, we are truly successful only when we help others see why our work is important in a short, impactful way.

 5 Minute Rapid Format

-There will be three slides per talk (several Annual Meeting Planning Committee members have done this!)
-An optional template is downloadable from this site, and the 5-minute training video on this page gives examples of how to get to three slides - and a 5-minute presentation.
+There will be three slides per talk.
+An optional template is downloadable from this site, and the 5-minute training video on this page gives examples of how to get to three slides within a 5-minute presentation.